NyxinU/Clocked/README.md

 * Export Time Cards to Mail

 ### Setup Instructions
-**Clone the repository**
+#### Clone the repository
 ``` git
 $ git clone https://github.com/NyxinU/HoursWorked.git
 ```
+#### Build and run project**
-* Open project in XCode
+1. Open project in XCode
-* Click on Clocked.xcodeproj in project navigator
+2. Click on Clocked.xcodeproj in project navigator
-* Change the bundle identifier
+3. Change the bundle identifier
-* Select your simulator device
+4. Select your simulator device
-* Cmd + R to build and run project
+5. Cmd + R to build and run project